AsjadMahmood/revision-notes/css-notes.md

 ### CSS box-sizing property

 - settig ```box-sizing``` property to ```border-box``` makes sure that the padding and border are included in the total width and height of the elements.
-So we usually write this to apply on every element.
+So we usually write below to apply on every element accross application.

 ```
 * {